-Summer is here, and nothing says good BBQ like Easy 3-2-1 Smoked Ribs!
+Summer is here, and nothing says good cookout like Easy BBQ Smoked Ribs!

 Properly smoked ribs are an easy dish to master if you’re in the know for the right technique.
 Find yourself 1-3 racks of ribs.
 Your preference if you want baby back ribs or regular ribs.
 I use regular ribs.
 For easier handling the ribs can be cut in half when trimming the meat.